floh22/LeagueBroadcast/README.md

   - Currently settings are otherwise not functional, but proposed future features.

 - Change Player Layout in the Game Information Tab.
 This will show once a game has started
-  - swap between this page and another incase it does not update

 - Enable components you wish to use in Broadcast Triggers Tab.
   - Automatic Events will be shown automatically when selected.